Funk carioca: Overview

 Funk carioca was born in the 1980s in Rio de Janeiro's favelas.

-Funk carioca was once a direct derivative of samba, Miami bass, Latin music, caribbean music, traditional African religious music, candomble, hip-hop and freestyle (another Miami-based genre) music from the US.
+Funk carioca was once a direct derivative of samba, Miami bass, Latin music, Caribbean music, traditional African religious music, candombe, hip-hop and freestyle (another Miami-based genre) music from the US.
 The reason why these genres, very localized in the US, became popular and influential in Rio de Janeiro is due to proximity.
 Miami was a popular plane stop for Rio DJs to buy the latest American records.
 Along with the Miami influence came the longtime influence of the slave trade in Colonial Brazil.
 Various African religions like vodun and candomble were brought with the enslaved Africans to the Americas.
-The same beat is found in Afro-religious music in the African diaspora and many black Brazilians identify as being part of this religion.
-This genre of music was mainly started by those in black communities in Brazil, therefore a boiling pot of influences to derive the hall-mark.
+The same beat is found in Afro-religious music in the African diaspora, and many black Brazilians identify as being part of this religion.
+This genre of music was mainly started by those in black communities in Brazil, therefore a boiling pot of influences to derive the hallmark.

 Many similar types of music genres can be found in Caribbean island nations such as; Jamaica, Cuba, Dominican Republic, Barbados, Haiti, Puerto Rico, among others.
 Bounce music, which originates from New Orleans, Louisiana, also has a similar beat.
 New Orleans, originally a French territory, was a hub for the Atlantic slave trade before it was sold to the United States.
 All of these areas with similar music genres retain the influence of American hip hop, African music, and Latin music.

 During the 1970s, nightclubs in Rio de Janeiro played funk and soul music.
 One of the bands that was formed in this period was Soul Grand Prix.

 In the 1980s, during the post-disco era, the audience began to split between two types of parties: baile charme and baile funk.
 Baile charme focused on new forms of contemporary R&B, often featuring ballads — hence the name "charme," meaning charm or smoothness.
 Baile funk, on the other hand, featured fast-paced dance music like Miami bass and freestyle, aimed at energetic dancing.
 This division marked an important shift in the music scene and in popular parties of the time.

 Funk carioca was popularized in the 1980s in Rio de Janeiro's favelas, the city's predominantly Afro-Brazilian slums.
-From the mid-1990s on, it was a mainstream phenomenon in Brazil.
+From the mid-1990s onwards, the genre progressively gained popularity, becoming a mainstream phenomenon in Brazil by the mid-2010s.
 Funk songs discuss topics as varied as poverty, human dignity, racial pride of black people, sex, violence, and social injustice.
 Social analysts believe that funk carioca is a genuine expression of the severe social issues that burden the poor and black people in Rio.

 According to DJ Marlboro, the main influence for the emergence of funk carioca was the single "Planet Rock" by Afrika Bambaataa and Soulsonic Force, released in 1982.